tomato018/Happy_2026_Particle_Effect/README.md

 This contains everything you need to run your app locally.

-View your app in AI Studio: https://ai.studio/apps/drive/1uAaA5lWmCvd9fcJjRI-m1tfEuYRfNBHL
+View this app via vercel: https://happy-2026-particle-effect.vercel.app/

 ## Tool intro